EDiasAlberto/peerbrowser/README.md

 A decentralized web browser implementation that allows users to publish and access websites through peer-to-peer connections, eliminating the need for traditional centralized web hosting.

+> NEED TO IMPLEMENT DEPENDENCY FETCHING AND SITE RENDERING
+> ALSO NEED TO IMPLEMENT UPDATING THE TRACKER SERVER

 ## 🌐 Overview

 PeerBrowser (also known as "Peernet") is a proof-of-concept decentralized web platform where: